Julia Jacklin: 2017–2020: Crushing

 In March 2018, Jacklin confirmed, via social media, that she had completed her second album.
 The album was recorded with producer Burke Reid (Courtney Barnett, The Drones) and features Blain Cunneen (guitar), Dominic Rizzo (piano), Clayton Allen (drums), Harry Fuller (bass) and Georgia Mulligan (backing vocals).
 Singles released prior to the album's release included "Body", "Head Alone", "Pressure To Party" and "Comfort".
 Crushing was released in February 2019, and was warmly received by critics with an average score of 85 on Metacritic, based on 26 reviews from mainstream publications.
 In light of the release of Crushing, Jacklin came at number 4 in Happy Mags list of "The 15 Australian female artists changing the game right now".

 Jacklin has stated that the song, "Head Alone" was written about personal boundaries, contrasting with the encroachment of her personal and physical space during album tours and relationships.

 The tour in support of Crushing included festival dates at Shaky Knees Music Festival, Latitude Festival and Forecastle Festival, as well as sold-out headline shows for the majority of her world tour.

 In October 2020 Julia Jacklin released a 7" single for the fifth volume of the Sub Pop Singles Club containing two new songs, "To Perth, Before the Border Closes" and "Cry".

-2022–present: Pre Pleasure
+2022–present: Pre Pleasure and The Gem

 On 10 May 2022, Jacklin announced her album Pre Pleasure with a 26 August release date via Polyvinyl.
 She accompanied the announcement with the release of her single "Lydia Wears a Cross".
 The album was recorded in Montreal, Quebec and was released in August 2022.

 In 2025, Jacklin became the lead vocalist of a Grinspoon tribute act called Binspoon.

+Jacklin announced in June 2026 she will be going on tour in North America and Europe.
+The tour coincides with her signing with British record label 4AD.
+On 15 June 2026, she released "Get Away From Me (I Think I’ll Love You Soon)" as the lead single for her album The Gem.
+The album released on 25 September 2026.

 Phantastic Ferniture

 In 2014, Jacklin formed the indie garage group Phantastic Ferniture along with members Elizabeth Hughes (guitar) and Ryan K Brennan (drums).

 In May 2018, the band released their debut single "Fuckin 'n' Rollin", accompanied by a music video directed by Nick McKinlay.
 In July 2018 the band released its self-titled album, produced by drummer Ryan K Brennan.
 The album featured subsequent singles "Gap Year", "Bad Timing" and "Dark Corner Dance Floor".

+Following a hiatus, the band released two new tracks, "Change My Mind" and "Dare to Fall in Love", in September 2025.